sfepy/sfepy/doc/tutorial.rst

 -------------

-The simplest way of using *SfePy* is to solve a system of PDEs defined in a **problem description file**, also referred to as **input file**.
-In such a file, the problem is described using several keywords that allow one to define the equations, variables, finite element approximations, solvers, solution domain and subdomains etc., see :ref:`sec-problem-description-file` for a full list of those keywords.
+The simplest way of using *SfePy* is to solve a system of PDEs defined in a `problem description file`, also referred to as `input file`.
+In such a file, the problem is described using several keywords that allow one to define the equations, variables, finite element approximations, solvers and solution domain and subdomains (see :ref:`sec-problem-description-file` for a full list of those keywords).

-The syntax of the problem description file is very simple yet powerful, as the file itself is just a regular Python module that can be normally imported -- no special parsing is necessary.
+The syntax of the `problem description file` is very simple yet powerful, as the file itself is just a regular Python module that can be normally imported -- no special parsing is necessary.
 The keywords mentioned above are regular Python variables (usually of the `dict` type) with special